COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/New Jersey/README_NJ.md

 ```
 ## Updates

-04/21/2024: Updated to add in unmerged district level data and match new StudentGroup_TotalTested convention.
+04/23/2024: Updated to add in unmerged NCES information and match new StudentGroup_TotalTested convention.